moksh-garg/moksh-garg.github.io/index.md

 Hi, I am Moksh!
 I am a first year PhD student in Management with a concentration in Economic Sociology at the MIT Sloan School of Management.
 As a budding scholar, I am interested in a multitude of research topics, primarily ones that lie at the intersection of sociology and strategy.

 To instantiate, I am interested in exploring how businesses reap strategic benefits through a combination of market and non-market repertoires.
-This may involve -- first, firms purposefully deviating from the established norms and performance standards to configure a more robust and atypical identity; and second, firm managing and controlling the information environment through direct and indirect ties to drive a competitive edge.
+This may involve -- first, investigating how firms purposefully deviate from established norms and performance standards to configure a more robust and atypical identity; and second, exploring how firm manage and control the information environment through direct and indirect ties to drive a competitive edge.

 I previously worked as a pre-doc at the Indian School of Business and was based out of Hyderabad, popularly known as "The City of Pearls".
 If you want to know more about me, feel free to take a look at my [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), and [presentations](./presentations.md) made.
 There is also information regarding my [service](./services.md) to the community and [research grants and academic honors](./financials.md) that I have received.